yueyang0115/docker-deploy/README.md

 ### Pull this image from Amazon ECR
 Open another Cloud9 environment.
-Authenticate first by using the same suthentication code from "view push commands" column in ECR console.
+Authenticate first by using the same suthentication code from ECR console.
 It will look like this:
 ```
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 075300343026.dkr.ecr.us-east-2.amazonaws.com
 ```